CPD accreditation: Group learning activities

 If the accredited CPD provider agrees to co-develop the activity, they will ensure that the guidelines for co-development with an accredited CPD provider are met.

-(Note: Each accredited CPD provider is expected to develop its own policies and procedures for the review and approval of activities under the Maintenance of Certification (MOC) Program of the Royal College and to ensure that they meet the minimal requirements established by the CMA (Guidelines for Physicians in Interactions with Industry) and the Royal College (where appropriate).
+(Note: Each accredited CPD provider is expected to develop its own policies and procedures for the review and approval of activities under the Maintenance of Certification (MOC) Program of the Royal College and to ensure that they meet the minimal requirements established by the CMA (Guidelines for Physicians in Interactions with Industry), and the Royal College (the National Standard of Support for Accredited CPD Activities), where appropriate.
 As a result, policies and procedures may vary between accredited CPD providers.)

 - Conferences and workshops